EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

 | where AppPool contains "SharePoint" or AppPool contains "SecurityTokenService"
 | extend Self = Bare(FileName)
 | where Self in (SuspiciousChildren) or Self has_any (SuspiciousChildren)
-| extend
-    // The account running w3wp.exe is the SharePoint service account.
-In
-    // OfficeActivity, operations performed by the application itself (not a
-    // user) are logged under this same account identity.
-This is the anchor.
-    ServiceAccount = tolower(tostring(InitiatingProcessAccountName))
 | project
     ProcTimestamp = Timestamp,
     DeviceId, DeviceName,
-    AppPool, ServiceAccount,
+    AppPool,
+    // The service account is NOT the join key — see Step 3.
+It stays in the
+    // output because the analyst needs it: if the account running w3wp.exe
+    // is not the expected SharePoint service identity, that is a separate
+    // finding worth investigating.
+    ServiceAccount = tolower(tostring(InitiatingProcessAccountName)),
     ChildProcess = Self,
     ProcessCommandLine,
     InitiatingProcessCommandLine;
 // STEP 2: Application-layer signal.
+Privileged SharePoint operations.
+// UserId is the ACTOR — the identity performing the operation.
+After the
+// CVE-2026-55040 JWT auth bypass, this is the impersonated user (e.g.
+// alice@contoso.com), NOT the SharePoint service account.
+This distinction
+// is the reason you cannot join on ServiceAccount == UserId: the auth
+// bypass makes them different identities by design, and that join would
+// return nothing for exactly the attack scenario the detection is meant
+// to catch.
-Privileged SharePoint operations. let AppSignal = OfficeActivity
+let AppSignal = OfficeActivity
 | where TimeGenerated > ago(lookback)
 | where OfficeWorkload == "SharePoint"
 | where Operation in (PrivilegedOps)
-| extend ActorLower = tolower(UserId)
 | project
     OpTimestamp = TimeGenerated,
-    ActorLower,
+    Actor = tolower(UserId),
     ClientIP,
     Operation,
     SiteUrl,
     ResultStatus;
-// STEP 3: Correlate.
-The anchor is the SERVICE ACCOUNT identity:
+// STEP 3: Correlate on TIME within SharePoint-scoped events.
-// OfficeActivity.UserId == DeviceProcessEvents.InitiatingProcessAccountName.
+//
-// When the auth bypass fires, the attacker acts as a user whose operations are
-// logged in OfficeActivity; if exploitation follows, the w3wp.exe process
+// CONSTRAINT: OfficeActivity and DeviceProcessEvents share no natural
+// device-level join key.
+OfficeActivity carries ClientIP (the user's
+// source address) and UserId (the impersonated identity).
+DeviceProcess-
-// running under the service account spawns a child.
-The timing window is 10
+// Events carries DeviceName (the server hostname) and the service account
+// running w3wp.exe.
+No column present in both tables means "the same
-// minutes, not 30 — exploitation is not a lunch break.
+// server."
+This is a telemetry-boundary problem, not a query problem —
+// the tables were not designed to be joined.
+//
+// What makes this correlation viable despite the missing anchor: both
+// sides are already scoped to SharePoint.
+AppPool on the host side limits
+// to SharePoint worker processes.
+OfficeWorkload + PrivilegedOps on the
+// app side limits to high-privilege SharePoint audit events.
+The cross-
+// product is bounded: SharePoint process events × SharePoint audit events
+// in a narrow time window.
+//
+// In a single-farm environment this is high-signal — one farm's audit
+// events correlating with one farm's process events, both filtered to
+// SharePoint-only.
+In a multi-farm environment it cross-products across
+// farms.
+If you operate multiple SharePoint farms, add a DeviceNetworkInfo
+// lookup to resolve DeviceName to an IP and join against ClientIP, or
+// maintain a manual mapping of DeviceName to farm identity.
 HostSignal
+| extend _sp = 1
-| join kind=inner (
+| join kind=inner (AppSignal | extend _sp = 1) on _sp
-    AppSignal
-    // NOT joining on ActorLower == ServiceAccount.
-The actor in OfficeActivity
-    // is the IMPERSONATED user, not the service account.
-The correlation that
+| project-away _sp, _sp1
+// Temporal filter: the privileged operation precedes the process spawn.
+// The attack chain is auth bypass → privileged op → RCE → child process,
+// so the app-layer event comes first.
+10-minute lookback with a 2-minute
+// forward margin for ingestion clock skew between OfficeActivity's
-    // matters is temporal + device, and we get the device anchor from the
+// TimeGenerated and the device-local Timestamp.
-    // service account being the same across both tables for the same farm.
-) on $left.ServiceAccount == $right.ActorLower
 | where OpTimestamp between ((ProcTimestamp - 10m) ..
-(ProcTimestamp + 10m))
+(ProcTimestamp + 2m))
 | project
     ProcTimestamp, OpTimestamp,
-    DeviceName, AppPool,
+    DeviceName, AppPool, ServiceAccount,
     ChildProcess, ProcessCommandLine,
-    Operation, SiteUrl, ClientIP,
+    Actor, Operation, SiteUrl, ClientIP,
     ResultStatus
 | order by ProcTimestamp desc
 ```